RapidSoftwareSolutions/Marketplace-Ghost-Package/README.md

 | includeCountPosts| Select| Include related count posts data.

 ## Ghost.getAllUsers
-The getAllUsers endpoint allows you to browse all active users on a particular blog.
+The getAllUsers endpoint allows you to browse all active users on a particular blog.By default it returns a paginated set of 15 active users in descending order of last_login.

 | Field            | Type  | Description
 |------------------|-------|----------